 The Company's revenue may decrease in the event of a decline in market volume, prices or liquidity.
 Declines in the volume of securities transactions and in market liquidity generally result in lower revenue from trading activities and commissions.
 Lower price levels of securities may also result in a decreased volume of underwriting transactions and could cause a reduction in revenue from corporate finance activities as well as losses from declines in the market value of securities held in trading, investment and underwriting positions, a reduction in Canaccord Genuity Wealth Management fees, and a reduction in assets under management, either as a result of a decrease in market prices and/or the withdrawal of funds by clients.
-Sudden sharp declines in market values of securities can result in illiquid markets and the failure of issuers and counterparties to perform their obligations, as well as increases in claims and litigation.
+Sudden sharp declines in market values of securities can result in illiquid markets and the failure of issuers and counterparties to perform their obligations, clients and counterparties may be unable to fulfill their margin requirements, leading to increases in claims and litigation.
 In such markets, the Company may also experience declining revenue or losses in its principal trading and market-making activities.